Payday loans carry huge interest fees and several penalty charges that only fatten up the original amount with time.

-It is quite interesting to note in this section, that any unsecured loan of an amount less than or equal to $2000, will not carry a loan finance charge more than 31% of the unpaid principal amount, on a yearly basis.
+It is quite interesting to note in this section, that any unsecured loan of an amount less than or equal to $2000, will not carry a loan finance charge of more than 31% of the unpaid principal amount, on a yearly basis.

-One way or the other, this dominantly means, that in a certain period, a payday lender can charge only a total loan finance cost up to 31% of the total unpaid amount.
+One way or the other, this dominantly means, that in a certain period, a payday lender can charge only a total loan finance cost of up to 31% of the total unpaid amount.

-There’s absolutely no scope for them to charge 100%, 200% or even 300% interest rates on the payday loans!
+There’s absolutely no scope for them to charge 100%, 200%, or even 300% interest rates on payday loans!

 Or a minimum of $100 (whichever is greater) in any such situation!

-Once it is proved usurious, the court will then thoroughly investigate on the matter based on the principal due amount, and the legal interest rate stated in the state court.
+Once it is proved usurious, the court will then thoroughly investigate the matter based on the principal due amount, and the legal interest rate stated in the state court.

-If the court sees that the debtor has, over the course of time, not yet paid the total amount based on legal rates, then the lender will win the judgment, where the debtor will have to pay back the difference (even if till date he has paid usurious interest rates).
+If the court sees that the debtor has, over the course of time, not yet paid the total amount based on legal rates, then the lender will win the judgment, where the debtor will have to pay back the difference (even if to date he has paid usurious interest rates).

 However, things might not be as easy as it seems, if a debtor has willfully signed an agreement with a lender, where the usurious money lending terms are clearly stated.

-Guess, the article will serve as an objective resource to understand why payday lending, or usurious money lending practices are banned in West Virginia.
+Guess the article will serve as an objective resource to understand why payday lending, or usurious money lending practices, are banned in West Virginia.

 Feel free to share this with people who are in need of this information.